X86 calling conventions: System V AMD64 ABI

 The calling convention of the System V AMD64 ABI is followed on Solaris, Linux, FreeBSD, macOS, and is the de facto standard among Unix and Unix-like operating systems.
 The OpenVMS Calling Standard on x86-64 is based on the System V ABI with some extensions needed for backwards compatibility.
 The first six integer or pointer arguments are passed in registers RDI, RSI, RDX, RCX, R8, R9 (R10 is used as a static chain pointer in case of nested functions), while XMM0, XMM1, XMM2, XMM3, XMM4, XMM5, XMM6 and XMM7 are used for the first floating point arguments.
-As in the Microsoft x64 calling convention, additional arguments are passed on the stack.
+As in the Microsoft x64 calling convention, added arguments are passed on the stack.
 Integer return values up to 64 bits in size are stored in RAX while values up to 128 bit are stored in RAX and RDX.
 Floating-point return values are similarly stored in XMM0 and XMM1.
 The wider YMM and ZMM registers are used for passing and returning wider values in place of XMM when they exist.

+Struct and union parameters with sizes of two (eight in case of only SSE fields) pointers or fewer that are aligned on 64-bit boundaries are decomposed into "eightbytes" and each one is classified and passed as a separate parameter.
+Otherwise they are replaced with a pointer when used as an argument.
+Struct and union return types with sizes of two pointers or fewer are returned in RAX and RDX (or XMM0 and XMM1).
+When an oversized struct return is needed, another pointer to a caller-provided space is prepended as the first argument, shifting all other arguments to the right by one place, and the value of this pointer is returned in RAX.

 If the callee wishes to use registers RBX, RSP, RBP, and R12–R15, it must restore their original values before returning control to the caller.
 All other registers must be saved by the caller if it wishes to preserve their values.

 For leaf-node functions (functions which do not call any other function(s)), a 128-byte space is stored just beneath the stack pointer of the function.
 The space is called the red zone.
-This zone will not be clobbered by any signal or interrupt handlers.
+This zone will not be overwritten by any signal or interrupt handlers.
 Compilers can thus use this zone to save local variables.
 Compilers may omit some instructions at the starting of the function (adjustment of RSP, RBP) by using this zone.
-However, other functions may clobber this zone.
+However, other functions may overwrite this zone.
 Therefore, this zone should only be used for leaf-node functions. gcc and clang offer the -mno-red-zone flag to disable red-zone optimizations.

 If the callee is a variadic function, then the number of floating point arguments passed to the function in vector registers must be provided by the caller in the AL register.

 Unlike the Microsoft calling convention, a shadow space is not provided; on function entry, the return address is adjacent to the seventh integer argument on the stack.